Medical Innovation Bill [HL]

 Description

-- Consulting with other qualified doctors.
+- Consulting with other appropriately qualified doctors.

-- Considering patient views and preferences.
+- Considering patient views, risks, benefits, and all relevant factors.

-- Obtaining necessary consents.
+- Obtaining necessary legal consents.

-- Maintaining thorough and transparent record-keeping.
+- Maintaining accountable and transparent record-keeping.

 Government Spending